Current training opportunity

 |Fees:||$730 ($550 PhD and Masters students)|

-You may register your interest in the course with Victoria Lane prior to 13 September although payment must be made within 5 working days of registering your interest in order to secure your place.
+You may register your interest in the course with Victoria Lane prior to 28 March though payment must be made within 5 working days of registering your interest to secure your place.

 Cancellations within 5 working days prior to the start of the training will not be refunded.

-If you would like to receive notifications of this and other upcoming courses, please subscribe to the HILDA mailing list.
+If you are unable to attend the April training course in Canberra, the next time we plan to offer this course will be in September.
+If you would like to receive notifications of this and other upcoming courses, please subscribe to the HILDA email list.

 Past training information

-To access links and information about our past training courses, please refer to the Past Training page on our website.
+To access links and information about our past training courses, including our most recent course on Panel Data Analysis Techniques with HILDA Examples, please refer to our Past Training page.